louisowen6/NLP_bahasa_resources/README.md

 11) https://github.com/riochr17/Analisis-Sentimen-ID
 12) https://github.com/yusufsyaifudin/indonesia-ner

+## Translation
+Sometimes there is an english word within our text and we have to translate it.
+We can exploit the english word dictionary provided [here](https://github.com/dwyl/english-words) and we can use the [Google Translate API for Python](https://github.com/agusmakmun/Python-Google-Translate)

+## Spelling Correction
+You can adjust [this code](https://norvig.com/spell-correct.html?utm_medium=social&utm_source=linkedin&utm_campaign=postfity&utm_content=postfity50031) with Bahasa corpus to do the spelling correction

 ## Topic Analysis
 1) (Introduction to LSA & LDA). https://monkeylearn.com/blog/introduction-to-topic-modeling/
 2) (Introduction to LDA w/ Code & Tips). https://www.analyticsvidhya.com/blog/2016/08/beginners-guide-to-topic-modeling-in-python/